What Does Fentanyl Taste Like?

 Dual Diagnosis Treatment

 Drug abuse and mental health disorders often co-occur.
-In many cases, traumatic experiences can result in a mental health disorder and substance abuse.
+Traumatic experiences can often result in mental health disorders and substance abuse.
 Dual diagnosis rehabilitation treats both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
-In this strategy, both the substance abuse problem and the mental disorder are treated simultaneously.
-Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both disorders done by the same team or provider.
+This strategy treats both the substance abuse problem and the mental disorder simultaneously.
+Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend mainly on the treatment for both diseases done by the same team or provider.

 Medication-Assisted Treatments (MAT) for substance use and mental health disorders are commonly used in conjunction.
 This includes the use of medications and other medical procedures.
 Most medications are needed to alleviate the withdrawal symptoms and prepare the patients for therapies to address the cause of substance use disorder.